Trylobot/MoonWorksTemplate/README.md

 - Open the project directory in VSCode
 - Press Ctrl-Shift-B to open the build tasks menu
 - Tasks use .NET 6.0 to build and run
-- Press F5 to build and debug
+- Press F5 to build and run step debugger

 ## Acknowledgments